 Active breathwork is the practice of working consciously with your breath to bring yourself deeply into the present moment.
 Breathwork is a powerful and direct path to a full system reset.

-Yes, there are many interpretations and styles of breathwork out there, each bringing a slightly different energy and intention ranging from a focus on resolving past stored trauma, to accessing heightened states of consciousness, to deep soul remembrance, to understanding the mechanics and physiological impact of breathing well.
-And everything in between.
+There are many interpretations and styles of active breathwork out there, each bringing a slightly different energy and intention.
+Active breathwork is generally used to help people resolve past stored trauma, access heightened states of consciousness, access deep soul remembrance, understand the mechanics and physiological impact of breathing well – and everything in between.

 As you work consciously with your breath, you have the ability to reset your nervous system and uncover and integrate unconscious patterns, blockages and barriers in your body and life.
 This is because, how you breathe is a direct reflection of how you show up in life.
 So as you work to open your own breath pattern, you are able to bring deep awareness and flow into areas in which you have held dense, stuck energy, old stories, tension and dis-ease.
 You drop into the truth and beauty of who you are.
 As you allow yourself to feel deeply, you open to more energy, flow, freedom and clarity in your body and your life.

 A breathwork journey or session invites you to breathe into a relaxed body (typically laying down), with an open mouth, and an emphasis on an expansive inhale and a surrendered exhale.
 The flow that’s created within your system from consciously connecting your breath in and out of the mouth without a pause allows you to feel deeply and express freely.
 This form of open mouth breathing creates space for what’s wanting to come alive within you and supports you to naturally release what’s ready to move.

 Breathwork journeys are typically supported with music, instruments, toning, movement, affirmations, energetic and hands-on bodywork.